A Novel Framework for Online Supervised Learning with Feature Selection: Experiments

-The simulation is based on the following data parameter setting: $p = 1000$ and $k = 100$.
-We consider the signal strength $\beta \in \{0.01,1\}$ (weak and strong signals).
-The sample size $n$ varies from 1000 to $10^6$ for both regression and classification settings.
-For regression, we compare with our algorithms with SADMM\citep{ouyang2013stochastic} and the offline Lasso \citep{tibshirani1996regression}.
-We also implemented the following truncated stochastic gradient descent (TSGD) \citep{fan2018statistical, wu2017large}: where the operator $\text{Truncate}(\bbeta,k)$ keeps the $k$ largest $|\beta_j|$.
+The simulation is based on the following data parameter setting: $p = 1000$ and $k = 100$, as well as $p\in \{100, 1000, 10000\}$ with $k=50$.
+Two signal strengths $\beta \in \{0.01,1\}$ (weak and strong signal) are considered.
+The sample size $n$ varies from $300$ to $10^6$ in the simulation.
+For regression, the proposed methods are compared with SADMM \citep{ouyang2013stochastic}, the offline Lasso \citep{tibshirani1996regression} and the truncated stochastic gradient descent (TSGD) \citep{langford2009sparse}: